-PART 5: ANGELICA & HELMUT – In Munich, finally with Angelica and Helmet, I go to a birthday party of one of their friends, drink too much wine, and watch on TV in German news coverage of the start of the Arab-Israeli Yom Kippur war.
+PART 5: ANGELICA & HELMUT – In Munich, finally with hooking up with my mom’s friends Angelica and Helmet, I go to a birthday party of one of their friends, eat weird food and drink too much wine, and watch on TV in German news coverage of the start of the Arab-Israeli Yom Kippur war.

 PART 6: RIVERS – Leaving Munich, now four weeks into my European odyssey, I ride the tour boats along the Rhine & Mosel rivers, interact with my fellow backpacker young-adult subculture their and wrestle with loneliness, longing home, and a proposition.